MaxDezan/MaxDezan/readme.md

 # 🎨 Max Dezan

 <p align="left">
   Hi!
-My name is Max Dezan, I´m 19 and a beginner FrontEnd Developer.
+My name is Max Dezan, I´m 20 and a beginner Full Stack Developer.
-  My goal is to become a professional UI/UX Designer, but by now i am focusing on Webpages Development.
+  My goal is to become a professional UI/UX Designer, but by now i am focusing on learning Java.
 Im currently at my 2nd semester at
-  Systems Development major, and now working mainly on my Persona 5 wiki project which is pinned on my profile here!
+  Systems Development major.
 </p>

 <span align="center">